ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ^ Also we may need to synchronise access to it to prevent threading issues.

-^ For these reasons if we can use constructor injection we should prefer it over property injection.
+^ For these reasons if we can use constructor injection we should prefer it to property injection.

 ---